 2. Try My UI: Remote usability testing which provides videos of visitors undertaking set tasks on your website.
 You also get written answers to questions you set.
 Get your first test for Free – normally costs $35.

 Pricing: The Personal plan charges $35 per test credit.
 A desktop test requires 1 credit, whilst a mobile test costs 2 credits.
 Includes up to 20 minutes of video and audio feedback, written responses to custom survey questions and the ability to analyse your results with tagged, time stamped annotations.

 The Team plan costs $299 per month.
 This gives you 10 credits per month, testing with your own users for one month, multi-user login, collaborative video annotation, crowd sourced key insights with the UXCrowd, UX diagnostics and the ability to download your video results and test data.

 The Enterprise plan is not priced on the website.
 However, this

 includes 100 test credits per month, unlimited testing with your own users, extended 30-minute length for test results and one-click report generation integrated with video playback.

-4. UsabilityHub: UsabilityHub have a great selection of simple but effective usability solutions.
+3. UsabilityHub: UsabilityHub have a great selection of simple but effective usability testing solutions.
 You can obtain first impressions of your mock-ups and designs, see where visitors want to click or discover how easy visitors find it to navigate your website.